 There is an element information item for each explicitly declared structure in the DFDL-described data.
 This corresponds to an occurrence of an element declaration of complex type in the DFDL Schema and is known as a complex element information item.

 In this information set, as in an XML document, an array is just a set of adjacent elements with the same name and namespace.
-(To represent the array explicitly, introduce a new complex type element to contain the array elements only.)

-One of the element information items is the [root] member of the document information item, corresponding to the root element declaration of a DFDL Schema, and all other element information items are accessible by recursively following its [children] member.
+The [root] member of the document information item corresponds to the root element declaration of a DFDL Schema, and all other element information items are accessible by recursively following its [children] member.

 An element information item has the following members: